Reporting Services report server (native mode)

 All resources originate as files on a file system, which are then uploaded to a report server.
 There are no restrictions on the kinds of files you can upload, file sizes up to 1 GB.
 However, when published to a report server as a resource, file types that have equivalent MIME types are more optimal than others.
 For example, resources that are based on HTML and JPG files open in a browser window when the user selects the resource.
 This action renders the HTML as a web page and the JPG as an image that the user can see.
 In contrast, resources that don't have equivalent MIME types, such as desktop application files, for example, might not be rendered in the browser window.

 Whether report users can view a resource depends on the viewing capabilities of the browser.
 Because the report server isn't processing resources, the browser must provide the viewing capability to render a specific MIME type.
 If the browser can't render the content, users who view the resource see only the general properties of the resource.

 Resources exist alongside reports, shared data sources, shared schedules, and folders as named items in the report server folder hierarchy.
 You can search for, view, secure, and set properties on resources just as you would any item stored on a report server.
 To view or manage a resource, you must have the View resources or Manage resources tasks in your role assignment.

 Resources can contain an image that you reference in a report.
 If report requirements include the use of external images, consider the following advantages to storing the image as a resource:

 Centralized storage in the report server database.
 If you move the report server database and its contents to another computer, the external image stays with the report.
-You do not have to keep track of image files that are stored on disk on different computers.
+You don't have to keep track of image files that are stored on disk on different computers.

 To use an image resource in a report, add the image file to the project and publish it along with the report.
-Once the image is published, you can update the image reference in the report so that it points to the resource on the report server, and then republish just the report to save your changes.
-You can now subsequently update the image independently of the report by republishing the resource.
+Once the image is published, you can update the image reference in the report.
+You update the reference so that it points to the resource on the report server, and then republish just the report to save your changes.
+You can now update the image independently of the report by republishing the resource.
 The report uses the most current version of the image available on the report server.